Hong Kong orders bars to close as it ramps up social distancing

-HONG KONG (Reuters) - Hong Kong has ordered pubs and bars to close for two weeks from 6 p.m.
+HONG KONG, April 3 (Reuters) - Hong Kong has ordered pubs and bars to close for two weeks from 6 p.m.
 (1000 GMT) on Friday as the financial hub steps up social distancing restrictions and joins cities around the world in the battle to halt the spread of coronavirus.

 Anyone who violates the new law faces six months in jail and a fine of HK$50,000 ($6,450).